EverGreen1253/hbnb_evolution_v2/2.BL_and_API/README.md

 The one in the constructor is actually calling the setter, and the one in the setter is actually saving the value to the internal _description attribute.
 The name shown to the outside world is actually invoking the getters and setters while internally the attribute's name has an underscore prefix.

+-- Base model --
+In the documentation, there is a brief mention of using the BaseModel class and inheriting from it.
+My code does not do this so you will see the uuid, last_created and last_updated attributes appear again and again in every model.
+To be honest, whether you want to inherit from a class or not is up to you.
+The advantage is that it reduces the number of things you need to type and makes code maintennence easier, but it may also be a pain-in-the-behind if the code changes frequently and you have to update two places regularly instead of just one.

 -- User model --
 Pretty straight forward for most of the model.
 Note that a very simple regular expression is used to validate the email address.